theexitstrategy/theexitstrategy.github.io/prometheus.md

 layout: page
 title: Notes on Prometheus
 ---
+**Todo**:
+- [ ] Create Visualizations of each abstraction layer and their unique features
+	- [ ] Model: Render of different Models within one build.
+	- [ ] Slice: Single Slice Layer with different Contour definitions (Parent, child, hole)
+	- [ ] Hatch: Schematic of the Different Hatch variations (with high line offsetf or better visualization)
+- [ ] Description of the new features and their underlying physics
+	- [ ] Heat Dissipation Hatch: Constant Return time (Melt & Waiting time segments)
+	- [ ] Partial Preheating: Matching Energy levels for transient and quasi-static regions of the hatch
+	- [ ] Overhang detection: Different Thermal diffusivity below the meltpool.
+---
 **Prometheus:** Generation of custom hatching strategies to precisely control the spatio-temporal energy input for arbitrary complex geometries from predefined CAD-models.

 Hierarchical Code structure representing each abstraction layer of the process: